rnelliott/PyNote/README.md

 A Django note-taking application.

-Allows users to create, store and organise their notes.
+Allow users to create, store and organise their notes.

 ## UX